Project Structure

 };

-Defines a listener function that asynchronously retrieves the current value from the data source (ds
+Defines a listener function that asynchronously retrieves the current value from the data source (ds) and updates the component state (setValue) accordingly.

 8. Effect Cleanup: